kedare/netaconf/README.md

 And connects to the admin area with the user you created during syncdb.

+Do all the configuration you need (At least, 1 switch, 1 router, 1 uplink, 1 switch interface as uplink, 1 switch interface as access, 1 network)

+Then to push to the devices :

+	python manage.py configure

 Example of required configuration on the devices :
 --------------